Cubes, cacti, and framed long knots: Operads and related structures

-\subsection{Planted trees}
+\subsubsection{Planted trees}

-For us, a {\em tree} is a finite contractible graph.
+A {\em tree} is a finite contractible graph.
 A {\em rooted tree} is a tree $T$ with a choice of distinguished vertex $r$, called the {\em root}.
-We do not always require the root to be univalent.
 One can view a rooted tree as a directed graph by directing each edge away from $r$.
 We consider rooted trees with a linear ordering of the set of outgoing edges at each vertex.
 This data is the same as an isotopy class of embedding the tree into the plane.
 We call such a tree a {\em planted tree}, and we draw such trees in the upper half-plane with the root lying on the horizontal axis.
 Some authors use the terms {\em ordered tree} or {\em planar rooted tree} instead.
-Our choice of terminology is perhaps less commonly used, but it is made to reflect our visualizations of these trees and to emphasize that the edges at each vertex are ordered linearly, rather than cyclically.

 Let $v$, $v_1$, and $v_2$ be vertices in a planted tree $T$.
 We say $v_2$ lies {\em above} $v_1$ (and $v_1$ lies {\em below} $v_2$) if the path from $r$ to $v_2$ passes through $v_1$.
 We say $v_2$ lies {\em directly above} $v_1$ (and $v_1$ lies {\em directly below} $v_2$) if there is an edge directed from $v_1$ to $v_2$.
 If $v$ has an outgoing edge to $v_1$ ordered before an outgoing edge to $v_2$, we say $v_1$ lies to the {\em left} of $v_2$ (and $v_2$ lies to the {\em right} of $v_1$).
 A {\em branch} starting at $v$ is the subgraph of $T$ on the vertices whose path from the root goes through $v$.
 The {\em arity} of $v$, denoted $|v|$, is the number of outgoing edges from $v$.
-Planted trees will appear in two contexts below.
-Each one comes with its own set of extra data or requirements.
+Planted trees will appear in two contexts below, each with its own set of extra data or requirements.

-\subsection{Operads}

-We will consider several operads or structures that nearly form operads.
-We will always work in the category of topological spaces.
-Recall that an operad $\P$ of spaces consists of \begin{itemize} \item a symmetric sequence in $\T op$, meaning a collection of spaces $\{\P(m)\}_{m \in \N}$, each with a right action of the symmetric group $\SS_m$, and \item continuous maps $\P(m) \x \prod_{i=1}^m \P(k_i) \to \P \left( \sum_{i=1}^m k_i \right)$, called {\em operadic composition} or the {\em operad structure maps}, which satisfy certain identity, $\SS_m$-equivariance, and associativity relations. \end{itemize}

-Our main result includes the construction a new operad action, so we precisely define this concept.
+\subsubsection{Operads}